Occasionally, a corporation may repurchase its stock with the intention of retiring it rather than holding it in the treasury.

-Several years later, the firm repurchased and retired 1,000 shares of its stock at a price of (1) $25 per share, (2) $20 per share, and (3) $30 per share.
-The journal entries to record each of these three independent cases are:
+Several years later, the firm repurchased and retired 1,000 shares of its stock at the prices of (1) $25 per share, (2) $20 per share, and (3) $30 per share.
+The journal entries to record each of these three independent cases are as follows:

 Methods for the Retirement of Treasury Stock

-if the ts $33 per share, this entry would be recorded:
+If the cost is $33 per share, the following entry would be correct:

 Par Value Method

-If the treasury stock is recorded at par value (or its equivalent), the entry to record the retirement is uncomplicated If 1,000 shares of $20 par value treasury stock are retired, this entry is made:
+If the treasury stock is recorded at par value (or its equivalent), the entry to record the retirement is not complex.
+If 1,000 shares of $20 par value treasury stock are retired, this entry is made:

 In effect, the balance of the Treasury Stock contra account is closed into the balance of the Common Stock account.